sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-themes.md

 </tr>
 <tr class="even">
 <td><p>[WindowColor](microsoft-windows-shell-setup-themes-windowcolor.md)</p></td>
-<td><p>Specifies the color of the window borders and the color of various other elements in the system, most notably colors in the Start menu, common controls, hover-color for the Start menu, active-underline for open apps in the taskbar, and Quick Action tiles in the notification area.</p></td>
+<td><p>Specifies the color of the window borders and the color of various other elements in the system, most notably colors in the Start menu, common controls, active-underline for open apps in the taskbar, and Quick Action tiles in the notification area.</p></td>
 </tr>
 </tbody>
 </table>